maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 1. Alter list of acceptible expressions.
 Unicode super/subscripts now are invalid.
 Use 150_replace filter in students' input.
 2. Add in the extra input option `feedback` to run in parallel with validators to give opportunities for bespoke messages.
 3. Load the `functs` Maxima package, i.e. `load("functs");` to give access to some useful functions.
+4. Fix display and simplification of binomial coefficients (issue #931).

 TODO: